Namibia exception

 The Namibia exception identifies the advisory opinion issued on 21 June 1971 by the International Court of Justice (ICJ), the principal judicial organ of the United Nations (UN).
 The opinion refers to the "Legal Consequences for States of the Continued Presence of South Africa in Namibia (South West Africa) notwithstanding Security Council Resolution 276 (1970)".

 The term means that although states, whether UN members or not, are required to disregard legal rights granted under illegal or unrecognised governments, this non-recognition requirement does not apply (exception) to certain basic human rights granted to inhabitants of these territories.
 For instance, an ambassador of such territory must not be granted diplomatic immunity abroad while a birth certificate issued by an illegal authority should be accepted.

 Another way to explain would be "even acts that are undertaken under an unlawful regime may be recognized internationally, if they benefit the local population (the Namibia exception).
 Applied to unlawful occupation, this might mean that the consequences of illegality might be different in relation to different actions of the occupant, in light of their effects on the local population."

 The Namibia exception has become standard jurisprudence when legal remedies are indicated to identify differences between the jurisdiction if any are from an illegal government, and the inhabitants of the territory that are being governed.
 Issues arising from the independence declarations of Northern Cyprus and the Kosovo, and the current Russian invasion of Ukraine are examples of its more general application.

 History

 The first appearance of the term Namibia exception is not documented.
 The choice of words for the simplification is based on two major aspects in the Advisory Opinion: Namibia was the country involved in the dispute, and the exception was issued by the court to refer to United Nations Security Council Resolution 276.

-The Request for Advisory Opinion (including the dossier of documents transmitted to the Court) was filed in the International Court of Justice (ICJ) on 5 August 1970 by the third Secretary-General of the United Nations, Sr. U Thant, after resolution 284 (1970) was raised on the 1550th meeting of the Security Council of the United Nations on 29 July 1970.
+The Request for Advisory Opinion (including the dossier of documents transmitted to the Court) was filed in the International Court of Justice (ICJ) on 5 August 1970 by the third Secretary-General of the United Nations, U Thant, after resolution 284 (1970) was raised on the 1550th meeting of the Security Council of the United Nations on 29 July 1970.

 The Summary of the Advisory Opinion was published by the court on 21 June 1971.
 It was communicated to the Press by the Registry of the International Court of Justice on the same day.